-The Company accounted for these amendments as debt modifications in accordance with ASC Topic 470 Debt because the modifications were not considered substantial.
+The Company accounted for this amendment as debt modification in accordance with ASC Topic 470, Debt because the modification was not considered substantial.

-The Term Loans bear interest at a floating per annum rate equal to (i) 6.94% plus (ii) the greater of (a) the 30-day U.S. Dollar LIBOR rate and (b) 2.0%.
-The interest rate for the Term Loans as of September 30, 2021 was 8.94% per annum.
-The Company is required to make a final payment of 7.5% of the principal balance outstanding, payable on the earlier of (i) the Maturity Date, (ii) acceleration of any Term Loan, or (iii) the prepayment of the Term Loans.
-As of September 30, 2021, there was \$20.0 million outstanding under the Term A Loan and \$10.0 million outstanding under the Term B Loan.
-In connection with the Term A Loan and the Term B Loan, the Company incurred debt issuance costs of \$1.0 million and \$0.3 million, respectively, which have been recorded as a debt discount and are being accreted to interest expense over the term of the Term A Loan and the Term B Loan, respectively.
-Interest on the Term A Loan and the Term B Loan, consisting of the stated interest rate, final payment fee and amortization of the discount, is being recognized under the effective interest method using a rate of 10.86% and 10.72%, respectively.
-As of September 30, 2021, the balance of the unamortized debt discount was \$0.7 million.
-The balance of the accrued final payment fee was \$1.5 million as of September 30, 2021 and is presented as other long-term liability in the accompanying condensed consolidated balance sheet.
+The balance outstanding under the 2022 Loan Agreement bears interest at a floating per annum rate equal to 7.83% plus the greater of (a) the 30-day U.S. Dollar (USD) LIBOR rate and (b) 0.11%.
+The interest rate applicable to the Term Loans as of March 31, 2022 was 7.94% per annum.
+The 2022 Loan Agreement includes a provision addressing replacement of LIBOR with an alternate benchmark rate, which may include the Secured Overnight Financing Rate, when LIBOR is phased out.
+LIBOR is scheduled to be phased out in June 2023.
+Consistent with the Amended Loan Agreement, the Company is required to make a final payment fee of 7.5% of the principal balance outstanding, payable on the earlier of (i) the Maturity Date, (ii) acceleration of any Term Loan, or (iii) the prepayment of the Term Loan.
+As of March 31, 2022, there was \$60.0 million outstanding under the Term Loans.
+In connection with the Amended Loan Agreement, the Company previously incurred debt issuance costs of \$1.6 million, which have been recorded as a debt discount and are being accreted to interest expense over the term of the Term Loans.
+Interest on the Term Loans, consisting of the stated interest rate, final payment fee and amortization of the discount, is being recognized under the effective interest method using a rate of 9.67%.
+As of March 31, 2022, the balance of the unamortized debt discount was \$2.0 million.
+The balance of the accrued final payment fee was \$1.7 million as of March 31, 2022 and is presented as other long-term liability in the accompanying condensed consolidated balance sheet.